markfinger/js-host/README.md

 ```

 Note: the `this` binding of a service is generated per-request.
 Values added to the `this` object
-are not passed to other requests.
+will not be passed along to other requests.

 Config files
 ------------

-Config files are simply JS files which export a config object, for example:
+Config files are simply JS files which export an object, for example:

 ```javascript
 module.exports = {